The Feathered Priests: Publication history

 Integrated Games planned a five-part fantasy role-playing adventure series called The Complete Dungeon Master Series.
 Between 1984 and 1986, Simon Forrest and Basil Barrett wrote four adventures, the last in 1986 being The Feathered Priests.
 This boxed set, with art by Judith Hickling, Huggam, and Fergus Hickling, contains a 16-page book, an 8-page pamphlet, a large two-color map, six cardstock sheets, a cardstock screen, and two sheets of play aids.

 The Feathered Priests had been preceded by The Halls of the Dwarven Kings (1984), The Lost Shrine of Kasar-Khan (1985), and The Watchers of the Sacred Flame (1986).
 Integrated Games went out of business before a planned fifth adventure, Deep Water, Shallow Graves, was published.

 In 1992, Flame Publications, an imprint of Games Workshop, bought the rights to The Complete Dungeon Master Series, and Simon Forrest, Brad Freeman and Graeme Davis revised all four adventures to conform to the Warhammer Fantasy Roleplay rules, releasing them as the Doomstone Campaign Book Series.
-The Feathered Priests was retitled Fire in the Mountains.
+The Feathered Priests was retitled Dwarf Wars.